Anglo-Persian War: Southern Iranian Army

-March Back to Bushehr and Qajar Ambush
+March Back to Bushehr and Persian Army Ambush

 The British army then commenced the march back to Bushehr at 8:00 PM on 7 February, after plundering the garrison's stores and taking the town's governor as prisoner.
 At 11:00 PM, the Qashqai cavalry contingent of 300 under command of Sohrab Khan Qashqai ambushed the British encampment.
-Shortly after midnight, Persian forces descended on the British rear-guard who returned musket fire and deployed two of their horse-artillery guns.
-The Persian cavalry contingent surrounded the British force on all sides and galloped around them.
-The Persian cavalrymen aimed to instill fear and cause confusion among the British rank and file by sounding English bugle-calls.
-Given that English officers were once employed by the Qajar military, the Persian army was well-versed in several standard bugle-calls that the British used.
+Shortly after midnight, Iranian forces descended on the British rear-guard who returned musket fire and deployed two of their horse-artillery guns.
+The Iranian cavalry contingent surrounded the British force on all sides and galloped around them.
+The Iranian cavalrymen aimed to instill fear and cause confusion among the British rank and file by sounding English bugle-calls.
+Given that English officers were once employed by the Qajar military, the Iranian army was well-versed in several standard bugle-calls that the British used.
 The buglers of the Qashqai cavalry sounded a “Cease Fire” and “Incline to the Left” order which had no effect on the Highlanders, but the 20th Native Infantry reportedly stopped firing, thinking that it was their own force firing on them.
-The Persian light skirmishers fired a salvo and then stopped firing in that direction.
-The Persian cavalry engaged the 78th Highlanders head on at various points during the skirmish.
-The British army adopted an oblong formation as the five heavy guns of the Persian artillery opened fire with round shots.
-While the Persian artillery had calculated the range very accurately, there were few casualties given the lengthy bombardment.
+The Iranian light skirmishers fired a salvo and then stopped firing in that direction.
+The Iranian cavalry engaged the 78th Highlanders head on at various points during the skirmish.
+The British army adopted an oblong formation as the five heavy guns of the Iranian artillery opened fire with round shots.
+While the Iranian artillery had calculated the range very accurately, there were few casualties given the lengthy bombardment.
 However, one shot dealt considerable damage to the 64th Regiment and took off a foot from Lieutenant Greentree, while severely wounding Captain Mackler.
 During this engagement, Outram's horse fell and rolled over him, rendering the general incapacitated for the duration of the ambush.
 The Chief of his staff, Colonel Lugard took command of the British forces and quietly covered the mishap, ensuring few others knew of Outram's condition until the next morning.